matviichukv/cs4100/README.md

 it reduces accuracy on test/validation set to ~80% from 95%+.
 And on the setup this was tested on, it decreased one epoch time by only 1s (from 9-10s avage).

+### How to run it
+Clone it and run the plant_nn.py.
+Tested to work on python 3.9, and tensorflow 2.5.

 ### References
 Data:
 Thapa, R., Zhang, K., Snavely, N., Belongie, S., and Khan, A..
 2020.